harvard-lil/website-static/app/_posts/2024-03-29-new-endeavors-at-the-library-innovation-lab.md

 title: New Endeavors at the Library Innovation Lab
 author: aadi-kulkarni
 ---
 This month, the Library Innovation Lab celebrated the [full and unqualified release](https://lil.law.harvard.edu/blog/2024/03/26/transitions-for-the-caselaw-access-project/) of the Caselaw Access Project data.
 We took the opportunity to gather and look to the future at [Transform: Justice on March 8th](http://lil.law.harvard.edu/about/cap-celebration).
-During that event we were reminded of what we already knew: the open legal data movement is alive and well.
+The event reminded us of what we already knew: the open legal data movement is alive and well.

 In addition to hearing the story of CAP, there were also conversations between librarians, vendors, and advocates about future paths for accessing the law.
 Noted open-access activist Carl Malamud made his pitch for a [Full Faith and Credit Act](https://www.youtube.com/watch?v=JTIIfCp1Ufk).